Burson (company): 1980s: Young & Rubicam and worldwide expansion

 By 1983, Burson-Marsteller had become the world's largest PR firm, with $63.8 million in revenue for that year.
 The following year it acquired Cohn & Wolfe, an Atlanta-based public relations firm, which operated as a subsidiary of Burson-Marsteller until 2000.
-Burson-Marsteller had established its first offices in Asia in 1973, with offices in Hong Kong, Singapore, Kuala Lumpur and Tokyo, and by the mid-1980s it had further expanded overseas operations with the founding of offices in Australia and New Zealand.
-A subsidiary of the Xinhua News Agency (New China News Agency) went into partnership with Burson-Marsteller in 1985, providing commercial public relations for foreign firms in China and for Chinese companies internationally.
+Burson-Marsteller had established its first offices in Asia in 1973, in Hong Kong, Singapore, Kuala Lumpur and Tokyo.
+By the mid-1980s it had further expanded overseas operations with offices in Australia and New Zealand.
+A subsidiary of the Xinhua News Agency (New China News Agency) partnered with Burson-Marsteller in 1985, providing commercial public relations for foreign firms in China and for Chinese companies internationally.
 This subsidiary later became China Global Public Relations, mainland China's first specialized public relations consulting firm.
-Following Burson-Marsteller's appointment as the official public relations counsel for the Seoul Olympics in 1988, it was the first foreign public relations firm to be granted a license to open a wholly owned communications and marketing office in South Korea.
+Following Burson-Marsteller's appointment as public relations counsel for the Seoul Olympics in 1988, it became the first foreign public relations firm to open a wholly owned communications and marketing office in South Korea.

 Burson-Marsteller also expanded into Central and South America during the 1980s.
 Offices were established in San Juan, Puerto Rico, and São Paulo.
-A regional headquarters was established in Miami, Florida, in May 1989, and with the regional headquarters in place, the company won MasterCard International's Latin American account, which became one of the firm's largest accounts at the time.
+A regional headquarters was established in Miami, Florida, in May 1989, and the company won MasterCard International's Latin American account, which became one of the firm's largest accounts.

-The agency's business grew by about 24% annually during the 1980s, according to Burson, and PR Week stated in 1988 that Burson-Marsteller was "the largest international PR firm in the world" by that point.
-The following year, Burson stepped down as CEO of the firm.
-He continued to work on major accounts such as Coca-Cola and Merrill Lynch, while James H. Dowling succeeded him as the second ever CEO of Burson-Marsteller.
+The agency's business grew about 24% annually during the 1980s, according to Burson, and PR Week stated in 1988 that Burson-Marsteller was "the largest international PR firm in the world".
+The following year, Burson stepped down as CEO.
+He continued to work on major accounts such as Coca-Cola and Merrill Lynch, while James H. Dowling succeeded him as the second CEO of Burson-Marsteller.